 Reward-Based Training is Safe, Humane, and More Effective

-I hope the above has convinced you that using a choke, prong, or shock collar is not safe for your dog.
-But you may still be wondering if it’s possible to effectively train your dog without one or what alternatives are available to you.
+Hopefully, the above has convinced you that using a choke, prong, or shock collar is not safe for your dog.
+But you may still be wondering how to effectively train your dog without one or what alternatives are available.
 The good news is that numerous studies have shown that positive, rewards-based training is actually more effective than aversive training methods, plus it’s a lot more fun for both you and your dog.
-Positive training can be used to teach your dog everything from basic cues, like sit, stay, and come, to walking politely on a leash, to stopping unwanted behaviors like barking or jumping on people, to even resolving serious issues like aggression, fears, and reactivity.
+You can use positive training to teach your dog everything from basic cues, like sit, stay, and come, to walking politely on a leash, to stopping unwanted behaviors like barking or jumping on people, to even resolving serious issues like aggression, fears, and reactivity.

 Ready Pet Go is committed to helping pets live happier, better lives together with their owners.
 As such, we take a firm stance against the use of choke chains, prong collars, shock collars, and any other training methods or tools that cause pain, discomfort, fear, or harm.
-We encourage good manners using positive reinforcement with all the dogs we care for, and we’re happy to refer clients to a local, positive trainer when needed.
-If you’d like to know more about our dog walking or dog sitting services, contact us today or give us a call at 240-221-5335.
+We encourage good manners using positive reinforcement with all the dogs we care for.
+We’re also happy to refer clients to a local, positive trainer when needed.
+To learn more about our dog walking or dog sitting services, contact us today or call us at 240-221-5335.